Circunomics/hiring_python_data_engineer/readme.md

 We expect to be able to execute your technical challenge using:

 1. **Jupyter Notebook**:
-   - Open the provided notebook and follow the workflow to understand the ETL process and visualizations.
+   - Open the provided notebook and execute the code to see the ETL process and plotting process.

 2. **Python CLI Script**:
-   - Run the ETL script from the command line:
+   - We shall be able to execute the ETL script from the command line like so:
      ```bash
-     python etl_process.py --input data/ --output output/
+     python solution.py --input data/ --output output/
      ```

 3. **Docker Container**:
-   - Build and run the Docker container:
+   - We shall be able to build and run the Docker container:
      ```bash
      docker build -t data-engineer-challenge .
      docker run -v $(pwd)/data:/app/data -v $(pwd)/output:/app/output data-engineer-challenge